-If the rejection of an executory contract or unexpired lease results in a Claim, then such Claim will be forever barred and will not be enforceable against the Debtors or the Reorganized Debtor unless a proof of claim is filed with the Bankruptcy Court and served upon counsel to the Reorganized Debtor no later than thirty (30) calendar days after the later of the Effective Date or the entry of an order of rejection.
+If the rejection of an executory contract or unexpired lease results in a Claim, then such Claim will be forever barred and will not be enforceable against the Debtors or the Reorganized Debtor unless a proof of claim is filed with the Bankruptcy Court and served upon counsel to the Reorganized Debtor no later than thirty (30) calendar days after the later of the

+Closing or the entry of an order of rejection.
 Nothing in the Plan will extend any prior deadline to file a proof of claim for damages arising from the rejection of an executory contract or unexpired lease.
 The Debtors, Reorganized Debtor, and/or the Purchaser may object to a rejection damages Claim within the time period for filing objections to Claims generally, provided, however, that no payment will be made on account of rejection damages Claims until thirty (30) days after the bar date for filing Claims for rejection damages.

-3. Assumed Contracts and Leases
+3. Assumed Contracts and Leases.

-- (a) Except as otherwise provided in the Plan or the Confirmation Order, all executory contracts and unexpired leases identified in a motion by one or more of the Debtors, in an exhibit to the Plan, or in a supplement to the Plan listing assumed agreements will be deemed automatically assumed as of the Effective Date and assigned to the Purchaser (or, in the case of CAR, assumed by CAR). - (b) Each executory contract and unexpired lease that is assumed and relates to the use, ability to acquire or occupy, real property will include (1) all modifications, amendments, renewals, supplements, restatements, or other agreements made directly or indirectly by any agreement, instrument, or other documents that in any manner affect such executory contract or unexpired lease and (2) all executory contracts or unexpired leases appurtenant to the premises, including all easements, licenses, permits, rights, privileges, immunities, options, rights of first refusal, powers, uses, reciprocal easement agreements, and any other interests in real estate or rights in rem related to such premises, unless any of the foregoing agreements has been rejected pursuant to a Final Order of the Bankruptcy or is otherwise rejected as a part of the Plan.

-(c) The Confirmation Order will constitute an order of the Bankruptcy Court approving the assumption and assignment of such executory contracts and unexpired leases, pursuant to section 365 of the Bankruptcy Code, as of the Effective Date.
+- (a) UBR (as lessor) and CAR (as lessee) previously assumed the UBR-CAR Lease (as defined in the Plan).
+UBR and CAR believe that no cure amount was or is due under the UBR-CAR Lease.
+CAR previously assumed the SITLA Lease (as defined in the Plan).
+CAR then made the advance lease payment for the period October 1, 2011 through September 30, 2012.
+CAR believes that no further cure payment on the SITLA Lease is due at the present time. - (b) Except as otherwise provided in the Plan or the Confirmation Order, all executory contracts and unexpired leases identified in a motion by one or more of the Debtors, in an exhibit to the Plan, in a supplement to the Plan listing assumed agreements, or in a motion associated with an Alternative Sale or Auction will be deemed automatically assumed as of the Closing of the Sale, Alternative Sale, or Auction, as applicable, and assigned to R&W if the Sale closes or to the purchaser at an Alternative Sale or Auction. - (c) Each executory contract and unexpired lease that is assumed and relates to the use, ability to acquire or occupy, real property will include (1) all modifications, amendments, renewals, supplements, restatements, or other agreements made directly or indirectly by any agreement, instrument, or other documents that in any manner affect such executory contract or unexpired lease and (2) all executory contracts or unexpired leases appurtenant to the premises, including all easements, licenses, permits, rights, privileges, immunities, options, rights of first refusal, powers, uses, reciprocal easement agreements, and any other interests in real estate or rights in rem related to such premises, unless any of the foregoing agreements has been rejected pursuant to a Final Order of the Bankruptcy or is otherwise rejected as a part of the Plan. - (d) The Confirmation Order will constitute an order of the Bankruptcy Court approving the assumption and assignment of executory contracts and unexpired leases identified prior to the Confirmation Date, pursuant to section 365 of the Bankruptcy Code, as of the Effective Date, and a further Order of the Bankruptcy Court pursuant to section 365 of the Bankruptcy Code approving the assumption and assignment of executory contracts and unexpired leases identified thereafter will be entered in connection with the Closing and become effective as of the Closing..